 About sixty-one percent of people cited this as a major reason.

-Interruption, coupled with the fact that the ad is usually irrelevant to them, worsen the already low conversion rate of banner ads.
+Interruption, coupled with the fact that the ad is usually irrelevant to them, worsens the already low conversion rate of banner ads.

 A quick way to avoid this issue is to switch to search ads.

 Then make sure you build curiosity and emotional connection with your ad copy to pull and rouse your audience from their passive reading state.

 Judging from the previous two stats I mentioned, the distaste for banner ads isn’t far-fetched.

 As a matter of fact, another thirty-three percent of people reported in a survey that display ads are intolerable and unendurable for them.